 8. Chemical Damage

-When this happens, you will notice your hair has more frizz and your curls lack definition, no matter what you do or how much curl cream you apply.
-If you had any chemical or color treatments, such as bleach done and noticed the top of your hair is not curly, that is likely the reason.
+When chemical damage occurs, you’ll notice increased frizz and a lack of curl definition—no matter how much curl cream you use.
+If you’ve had chemical or color treatments such as bleach and the top of your hair is no longer curly, that’s likely the cause.

 9. Prolonged Use of Accessories

-How to Create Curls on the Top of Your Hairย
+How to Fix Flat Roots and Create Curls at the Top

-Use the upside-down dip bowl method.
-Turning your head downwards and dipping your hair into a leave-in solution while scrunching will most likely preserve your curls at the top.
-It will also create volume in your roots.ย
+- Try the upside-down dip bowl method.
+Flip your head forward and dip your hair into a leave-in solution while scrunching.
+This hydrates your roots, preserves curl definition at the crown, and adds root volume.

 Tools/Products You’ll Need: